D-Waack/D-Waack/README.md

 ## Hey, the name's Daniel 👋
  - :computer: Computer Science student.
  - :video_game: Indie dev in the making!
+[Check out the game I made for a class!](https://algumnome--danielmw.repl.co/) (in Portuguese).
 Working on a Godot top-down adventure game in my free time.
  - :musical_keyboard: Amateur composer.
  - :muscle: Learning pixel art.